Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 These symptoms are more likely when withdrawing from opiates and may last up to a few weeks.
 Getting through this period of withdrawal involves willpower and commitment.

 It's also important to understand that the complete withdrawal from medication is temporary, and is the first step in treatment, not the last.
-Once the medication-overuse headache has ceased then regular, preventative treatment for headache may be commenced.
-There is some evidence that starting this preventative treatment before the headache has completely gone speeds up the recovery, but more research is needed.
+Once the medication-overuse headache has ceased then regular, preventative treatment for headache may be started.

 Sometimes, although only under medical advice, switching medicines may be recommended.
 A provocative medicine (for example, codeine, which is more likely to cause medication-overuse headache) is replaced by a less provocative one (such as ibuprofen).